MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 After the deployment is complete, refresh the semantic models so that you can use the newly copied content.
 The semantic model refresh is required because data isn't copied from one stage to another.
 To understand which item properties are copied during the deployment process, and which item properties aren't copied, review the [item properties copied during deployment](#item-properties-copied-during-deployment) section.

-For instructions on how to assign and unassign workspaces to deployment pipeline stagesm see [Assign a workspace to a Microsoft Fabric deployment pipeline](./assign-pipeline.md).
+For instructions on how to assign and unassign workspaces to deployment pipeline stages, see [Assign a workspace to a Microsoft Fabric deployment pipeline](./assign-pipeline.md).

 ### Create a workspace